RobPo/PaperiNode/readme.md

 Libraries used in this sketch are based on the LoRaWAN stack from IDEETRON/NEXUS, for more infos please check this great source: https://github.com/Ideetron/Nexus-Low-Power

-Libraries used in this sketch around the ePaper and the Example sketches are created by Robert Poser, Dez 19th 2019, Dresden/Germany.
+Libraries used in this sketch around the ePaper and the Example sketches are created by Robert Poser, Jun 20th 2020, Dresden/Germany.

 Released under GNU Lesser General Public License, either version 3 of the License, or (at your option) any later version, check license.md for more information.